Jonas-Liu/R-Studio/SOFR/info/app.md

 There are three tabs in this application to carry out this quantitative analysis process except for this information page.

 - Exploring Data Analysis: Exploring Analysis on the SOFR value.
-- Modeling: Two ways of quantitative analysis (Vasicek model and ARIMA model).
+- Modeling: Two ways of quantitative analysis (Vasicek model and GARCH model).
 - Data: Looking up and download data.